HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 ![BNC Male and Adapters](../../../images/bncadapters.jpg) {.img-large .float-right}

 Think of BNC as the quick-change artist of connectors.
 Instead of screwing on like SMA, it has a **twist-and-lock** mechanism that makes connecting and disconnecting antennas a breeze.
-You’ll see these on some handheld radios, a lot of test equipment, and even some HF accessories.
+You'll see these on some handheld radios, a lot of test equipment, and even some HF accessories.

-Many hams use **BNC adapters** on their radios so they can easily switch between antennas.
-It’s especially useful if you like to swap between a rubber duck, a whip, and a mobile antenna without wearing out your radio’s built-in connector.
+**Since early 2021, there's been a significant shift in the handheld radio community** toward using BNC connectors.
+While most handhelds still come with SMA connectors, a growing number of operators—especially those who regularly swap antennas—are now **adding BNC adapters to their radios**.
+This trend has accelerated quickly, with BNC adapters becoming standard equipment for many hams.

+**Why are so many hams making this switch?**
+- **Quick antenna changes**—twist-and-lock instead of multiple rotations with SMA threads
+- **Reduced wear on radio connectors**—the adapter takes the strain instead of your radio's built-in connector
+- **Flexibility for different situations**—swap between rubber duck, whip, and mobile antennas in seconds
+- **Less risk of cross-threading**—a common issue with SMA connectors

+However, adapters aren't for everyone.
+They **add bulk** and **a tiny amount of signal loss**.
+If you don't switch antennas often, sticking with what fits your radio directly is totally fine.

 #### PL-259/SO-239 (UHF Connector)